NMKsas/gesture_pointer_docs/installation.md

 # Installation

+The tool is developed for [ROS1 Noetic Ninjemys](https://wiki.ros.org/noetic) distribution.
+Install ROS1 as instructed in the [documentation](https://wiki.ros.org/noetic/Installation).

-Start by cloning the repository,
+Start the use of gesturing tool by cloning the repository,

 ```bash
 git clone ...
 ```

 Go to the top directory of your catkin workspace and install the package dependencies,

 ```bash
 # update rosdep database
 rosdep update --include-eol-distros